 With one foot in the desert and the other in Europe, Anana sings about Sahara, Niger and Brussels.
 The melodies and rhythms are directly inspired by Berber music.
 His short sentences, laid on scales and rhythms from traditional kel tamasheq music, remind us the concision of Japanese haiku.

 With a new minimalist power trio, surrounded by Olivier Penu on drums and Alan Van Rompuy on the keyboard, Anana Harouna's revolt against injustices is made explicit by the saturated voice of his guitar.
-The African trance rhythms melted into the energy of vintage rock move us to a dancefloor somewhere between London and Niamey - a powerful groove machine !
+Their rhythms move us to a dancefloor somewhere between London and Niamey - a powerful groove machine !

 There is one thing Anana loves very much: sharing his poems with his fans during live streaming sessions on social media and in intimate concerts.
 He doesn’t need more than his voice and his guitar to express his message of peace and respect.